I was born in Wyoming and lived there most of my early life – but I’m not much of a cowboy.

 - hunting around more on this site

-- shooting me an e-mail with your questions.
+- sending me an e-mail with your questions.

 Also, be sure to make liberal use of the sharing buttons following each post.